canary-for-cognition/multimodal-dl-framework/classifier/README.md

 ### Transformer

 Just like RNNs, Transformers are architectures specifically designed to handle data of a sequential nature (e.g. natural language) for tasks such as text translation, summarization or classification.
 However, unlike RNNs, Transformers do not require for the sequential data to be processed in its implicit order.
 For example, if the input data is a natural language sentence, the Transformer does not need to process its beginning before processing the end.
-Due to this feature, Transformers allow for much more parallelization than RNNs and therefore reduced training times.
+Due to this feature, Transformers allow for much more parallelization than RNNs and therefore reduced train times.

 The Transformer is an encoder-decoder architecture.
 The encoder consists of a set of encoding layers that process the input iteratively one layer after another and the decoder consists of a set of decoding layers that apply the same procedure to the output of the encoder.
 The encodings generated by the encoder component of the architecture are meant to contain information about which parts of the inputs are relevant to each other.
 The decoder then uses the contextual information incorporated in the encoding to generate an output sequence.
 This behaviour is achieved by using an attention mechanism both in the encoder and in the decoder, which for each input weighs the relevance of every other input and draws information accordingly to produce the output.
 Both the encoder and decoder layers feature a feed-forward NN for additional processing of the outputs and contain residual connections and layer normalization steps.

-In this research, the implementations provided by Hugging Face of both the Bidirectional Encoder Representations from Transformers (BERT) and Robustly Optimized BERT pretraining Approach (RoBERTa) architectures have been tested, with the latter being a refinement of the former.
+In this research, the implementations provided by Hugging Face of both the Bidirectional Encoder Representations from Transformers (BERT) and Robustly Optimized BERT pretrain Approach (RoBERTa) architectures have been tested, with the latter being a refinement of the former.
 Both architectures are used for dealing with the textual data.

 ### HAN